fermyon/spin-dotnet-sdk/readme.md

   number generator_ will be used in all requests!

 You can identify if a request is the warmup request because the URL will be `/warmupz`.
 You can override this in the `HttpHandler` attribute.
-However, it is not currently possible to have Wizer initialise the runtime but omit calling your handler.
+If you want to have partial warmup but not have to process a warmup request, you can set `SendWarmupRequest = false` on the attribute; however, this is nowhere near as effective as full warmup in reducing startup times.